SolidAlloy/GenericUnityObjects/README.md

 **What you can do with it:**

-- Implement your own generic ScriptableObjects (like `Generic<T>`).
+- Implement your own generic ScriptableObjects (e.g. `Generic<T>`).
-- Create them from a context menu and choose the generic argument type in the process.
+- Create them from a context menu (similarly to the `[CreateAssetMenu]` attribute) and choose the generic argument type in the process.
 - Create object fields for the generic ScriptableObjects and drag-and-drop the created assets to those fields.
 - Instantiate generic ScriptableObjects from scripts (but see the limitations.)

 **What you cannot do:**

-- Instantiate a generic ScriptableObject from script if you haven't created a single asset of this ScriptableObject with such generic arguments (e.g. you are trying to instantiate `Generic<int>` but you haven't created a single `Generic<int>` asset yet.)
+- Instantiate a generic ScriptableObject from script if you haven't created a single asset of this scriptable object with such generic arguments (e.g. you are trying to instantiate `Generic<int>` but you haven't created a single `Generic<int>` asset yet.)

 ## Usage